freestyletear/Moringa-Eats/README.md

 <h1 align=center >Moringa Eats</h1>

-<p align=center >This is an example of a walkthrough/ company portfolio , 26 July 2021</p>
+<p align=center >This is an example creation of product and service delivery strategy, 26 July 2021</p>

 ---